 Q. Is there national representation for The American Legion Riders programs?

-A. Yes.
-With the expansion of ALR since its founding in 1993, eight prominent Riders now represent the interests of American Legion Riders to the Internal Affairs Commission and to the national officers and staff.
-The National Commander's ALR Ad Hoc Committee makes recommendations for program guidance whenever a resolution pertaining to The American Legion Riders is presented to the National Executive Committee or to the National Convention.
-The Committee is appointed annually by the National Commander.
+A. Riders may wish to submit resolutions for national ALR program changes—if so, the chapter would submit the resolutions to the post and department organizations for approval—the department would then forward the approved resolution to the National Executive Committee or National Convention.
+Each year prominent Riders from around the country represent the interests of American Legion Riders to the Internal Affairs Commission and to the National Commander and staff.
+The National Commander American Legion Riders Advisory Committee makes recommendations for program guidance whenever a resolution pertaining to The American Legion Riders is presented.
+The ALR Committee is appointed annually by the National Commander.

 Q. Should our program become a program of our department?